LibraryCarpentry/lc-open-refine/_episodes/13-looking-up-data.md

 >* Click 'OK'
 >
 >
->You should see a message at the top on the OpenRefine screen indicating it is fetching some data, and how far it has got.
+>You should see a message at the top on the OpenRefine screen indicating it is fetching some data, with progress showing the percentage of the proportion of rows of data successfully being fetched.
 Wait for this to complete.
 Fetching data for a single row should take only ten seconds or so, but fetching data for all rows will take longer.
 You can speed this up by modifying the "Throttle Delay" setting in the 'Add column by fetching URLs' dialog which controls the delay between each URL request made by OpenRefine.
 This is defaulted to a rather large 5000 milliseconds (5 seconds).
 >
 >At this point you should have a new cell containing a long text string in a format called 'JSON' (this stands for JavaScript Object Notation, although very rarely spelt out in full).
 >